 The Articles of Association limit the number of Directors to a minimum of five and a maximum of ten.
 Half of the Directors retire each year but may seek re-election.

-Resolution requirements for general meetings are in accordance with the ACNC 2012 Act.
+Resolution requirements for general meetings are in accordance with the Australian Charities and Not-for-profit Commission 2012 Act.